-proposed to be expanded, by adding approximately 30 acres for a future total of 160 acres and 27 holes.
-This golf course is private, open to members only, and includes several tennis courts on site.
-On the north side of the Stanislaus River access from the Del Rio Community there is a large state park adjacent to the river which is accessible to the residents of Del Rio via River Road off McHenry Avenue.
-Swimming and picnic tables are available.
-Most of the homes in the Del Rio area are built on large lots, and many have private pools or other recreational amenities (such as tennis courts or spas) on site.
-Many of the residents of the Del Rio area belong to the Del Rio Country Club.
+Del Rio Golf Course and Country Club (private) currently encompasses approximately 130 acres in the center of the Community Plan area.
+The 18-hole golf course is proposed to be expanded, by adding approximately 30 acres for a future total of 160 acres and 27 holes.
+This golf course is private, open to members only, and includes several tennis courts on-site.
+On the north side of the Stanislaus River access from the Del Rio community there is a large state park adjacent to the river which is accessible to the residents of Del Rio via River Road off McHenry Avenue.
+Swimming and picnic table are available.

+Most of the homes in Del Rio area are built on large lots, and many have private pools or other recreational amenities (such as tennis courts or spas) on-site.
+Many of the residents of the Del Rio area belong to the Del Rio County Club.
 Considering the Insert Flowage & Fish and Wildlife Easement recreational opportunities available to most of the residents of Del Rio; the need for a public park incorporating additional recreational amenities such as tennis courts, or swimming pools or existing future residents is not altogether clear.
 Some residents have expressed concern that a public park in Del Rio may not be adequately patrolled during evening hours.
 The Specific Plan prepared for Area II shall include provisions for establishing and maintaining a neighborhood park consistent with County General Plan standards.
-LANDSCAPING Although there is some sentiment for the development of thematic landscaped parkways treatments and gated entry into and within the Del Rio Community to provide a sense of community and security; there is no strong consensus to support or finance this approach among Del Rio residents, especially since the Del Rio Community currently enjoys one of the lowest crime rates in the County, and many residents have chosen to live in the Del Rio area because of its rural atmosphere and the lack of thematic constraints on residence construction or landscape appearance.
+LANDSCAPING Although there are some sentiment for the development of thematic landscaped parkways treatments and gated entry into and within the Del Rio community to provide a sense of community and security; there is no strong consensus to support or finance this approach among Del Rio residents, especially since the Del Rio community currently enjoys one of the lowest crime rates in the County, and many residents have chosen to live in the Del Rio area because of its rural atmosphere and the lack of thematic constraints on residence construction or landscape appearance.
 There is no clear mandate or strict necessity to reinforce the boundaries of the community.
-However, minimum standards for streetscapes and setbacks may be recommended by the Del Rio Property Owners Association to the Planning Commission as a part of the Specific Plan process and in the review of subsequent development projects.
-COMMERCIAL / SCHOOL COMMERCIAL No commercial uses currently exist within the community plan boundaries.
-As future development occurs (and due to the isolated location of the community) neighborhood commercial uses were proposed in the STA Plan.
-This area (20 acres) was located at the southeast corner of the community, adjacent to McHenry Avenue and Ladd Road.
-Uses would be in accordance with those uses allowed under the County's Neighborhood Commercial zone, and could include: financial institutions, bakery shops, service stations, and retail stores.
-The Specific Plan for Area II shall include a listing of the uses which would be allowed.
+However, minimum standards for streetscapes and setbacks may be recommended by the Del Rio Property Owners Association to the Planning Commission as part of the Specific Plan process and in the review of subsequent development projects.